 The faculty in the School of Design offer the Bachelor of Science in Design degree with three majors: Graphic Design, Industrial Design, and Interior Design.
 Applications are not being accepted to the major in Design Science.
+The School of Design is an accredited member of the National Association of Schools of Art and Design.

 Graphic Design.
-The Graphic Design program not only prepares individuals for the graphic design profession, but also for graduate work as well.
+The Graphic Design program not only prepares individuals for the graphic design profession, but also for graduate work.
 The goal of the faculty is to offer the best graphic design education, allowing the graduating student every option available.
 Studio classroom projects are planned to strengthen and refine students' proficiency in the language, process, and technical aspects of the profession.
 Projects are intended to help students think critically, both as individuals and as members of a group.
-Students opting for the profession can expect to work in the areas of advertising design, brand identity, broadcast graphics, corporate identity, environmental graphics, informational graphics, in-house corporate design, museum informational design, publication design, and Web site design.
+Students opting for the profession can expect to work in the areas of advertising design, brand identity, broadcast graphics, corporate identity, environmental graphics, informational graphics, inhouse corporate design, museum informational design, publication design, and Web site design.
 Students pursuing graduate studies can expect to be equally well prepared with critical and analytical thinking skills coupled with a diversified portfolio.
 The program is dedicated to a comprehensive education in graphic design as it relates to the changing communication standards of today and in the future.